-In terms of National Environmental Management Biodiversity Act (NEMBA), Act 10 of 2004 there is a need to provide management and conservation of biological diversity, hence the development of the biodiversity management plan.
-Under the NEMBA the purpose of the BMPS is to protect species for long term survival in the nature of the species.
-The purpose of the SBMP is to attain and maintain a favourable conservation status for resident and migratory sharks within South Africa, taking into account the socio-economic value of these species.
+The development of the SBMP is driven by the National Environmental Management Biodiversity Act (NEMBA), Act 10 of 2004 which seeks to provide for the management and conservation of biodiversity within the Framework of the National Environmental Management Act, 1998; and the protection of species and ecosystem that warrant national protection.
+As it is stated in NEMBA that the BMP must be aimed at ensuring the long-term survival in nature of the species or ecosystem which the plan relates.
+Therefore the purpose of the SBMP is to attain and maintain a favourable conservation status for resident and migratory sharks within South Africa, taking into account the socio-economic value of these species.
 Conservation and management decisions should be based on the best available scientific information.
 A goal of the SBMP is to formalise much of the conservation orientated work that is currently being conducted on sharks and to provide the mechanism whereby this effort can be coordinated, directed and implemented to the benefit of sharks and their habitats.
 Another goal is to identify other species and areas where additional interventions are required to address issues impacting negatively on the status of sharks.